Glauber: Trump ramps up divisive rhetoric over anthem

 Dolphins owner Stephen Ross and 49ers owner Jed York also pushed back forcefully against Trump’s rhetoric.

-Lurie has voiced support for Jenkins, who has gone further than just raising a fist during the anthem by becoming actively involved in community issues and trying to bridge differences with police in Philadelphia.
+Lurie has voiced support for Jenkins, who has gone further than raising a fist during the anthem by becoming involved in community issues and trying to bridge differences with police in Philadelphia.

+Many other owners surely are uncomfortable with the protests, just as many fans are uncomfortable, especially if they see the protests as an insult to the military — even if the players themselves have drawn a clear distinction and insist they are protesting racial injustice.

 Judging from the angry reaction to Trump’s message among several players who have not protested the anthem, there could be even more demonstrations preceding Sunday’s games.
-That will certainly inflame the passions of many fans who don’t approve of the protests, and create an even more divisive dialogue about the issue as a result.
+That certainly will inflame the passions of many fans who don’t approve of the protests and create an even more divisive dialogue about the issue as a result.

-The president appealed directly to fans to voice their disapproval at any player who protests the anthem to leave the game.
+The president appealed directly to fans, suggesting that they leave the game to voice their disapproval toward any player who protests the anthem.

 “When people like yourselves turn on television and you see those people taking the knee when they are playing our great national anthem,” Trump said.
-“The only thing you could do better is if you see it, even if it’s one player, leave the stadium, I guarantee things will stop.
+“The only thing you could do better is if you see it, even if it’s one player, leave the stadium.
+I guarantee things will stop.
 Things will stop.
 Just pick up and leave.
 Pick up and leave.
 Not the same game anymore anyway.”

-Trump went on to suggest the league has become too soft, that the NFL’s efforts to address player safety and its attempts to reduce head trauma by making significant rules changes have made the game unwatchable.

-“Today if you hit too hard: Fifteen yards (for a penalty).
+Trump went on to suggest that the league has become too soft, that the NFL’s efforts to address player safety and its attempts to reduce head trauma by making significant rules changes have made the game unwatchable.
+“Today if you hit too hard: Fifteen yards [for a penalty].
 Throw him out of the game,” said Trump, who once owned the USFL’s New Jersey Generals and tried unsuccessfully to purchase the Buffalo Bills.
-“That’s what (the players) want to do.
+“That’s what [the players] want to do.
 They want to hit.
 It is hurting the game.”

 Trump was rebuked by NFL commissioner Roger Goodell and NFL Players Association executive director DeMaurice Smith.
 Neither man named Trump in statements released Saturday morning, but the responses were clearly aimed at the president.